The Commander

 The 2nd button next to the Search Bar lets you expand and collapse the Quick Filter:

-This can be used to restrict hits to certain element types from the outset, which can then be further restricted with the following search line.
+This can be used to restrict hits to certain element types from the outset, which can then be further restricted using the following search line.

 The first area, highlighted in red, shows various asset types, while the right highlight contains the following items normally housed in the Cinema 4D menus:

-By clicking the All button (2nd from left) a definable - see 'All' Includes - set of element types is allowed.
-If you make settings there that differ from the default, the tab is marked with an asterisk.
-This way you know that possibly only a fraction of all available elements will be displayed.
+The "All" button (2nd from left) allows a definable - see 'All' contains - number of element types.
+If you make settings there that deviate from the default setting, the tab is marked with an asterisk.
+This lets you know that only a fraction of all available elements may be displayed.

-The first tab Auto is a kind of context filter concerning the currently active Manager.
-When the Commander is open, you can, for example, click in the Material Manager, which will display only materials, but if you click in the Object Manager, only regular objects and tags that can be placed in the Object Manager will be displayed.
+The first tab "Auto" is a kind of context filter with regard to the currently active manager.
+When the Commander is open, you can, for example, click on the Material Manager, which means that only materials can be displayed, whereas if you click on the Object Manager, only regular objects and tags that can be accommodated in the Object Manager are displayed.

 The thumbtack on the far right has 2 states and affects the behavior of the Commander in the layout;